 The short answer is yes, but outdoor ponds have their own challenges that must be considered before adding goldfish.

-This blog post will explore the requirements for keeping goldfish in an outdoor pond.
+This blog post will explore the requirements for keeping goldfish in an outdoor pond, such as having a professional Kansas City, MI, koi pond construction company handle it.
 We’ll also offer tips on making your pond environment as safe and healthy as possible for these beautiful fish.

 Can Goldfish Live In An Outdoor Pond?

 Many people considering stocking their ponds with fish wonder if goldfish can live in an outdoor pond.
 The simple answer is yes, common goldfish can live 10-15 years in an outdoor pond.

 Goldfish Are Hardy

 One of the reasons why goldfish are such a popular choice for outdoor ponds is because they’re hardy little creatures.
 They can tolerate a wide range of water conditions and temperatures, which makes them the perfect pond fish for outdoor ponds.
 Outdoor ponds, in particular, may experience drastic changes in weather from one day (or season) to the next.

 Of course, that doesn’t mean that goldfish don’t have specific needs regarding their aquatic habitat (more on that in a bit).